SwedbankPay/developer.swedbankpay.com/checkout/index.md

 card_list:
 - title: Checkout v2
   description: |
-    Checkout v3 was the generally available version of Checkout between 2018 and 2021.
-Choose this if you have an <strong>existing Checkout v3 integration</strong>.
+    Checkout v2 has been the generally available version of Checkout since 2018.
+    Choose this if you have an <strong>existing Checkout v2 integration</strong> or are currently completing one.
   url:  /checkout/v2
   icon:
     content: shopping_cart